ObstacleSM/documentation/content/syntax/control-flow.md

     log(I);
 }
 ```
 `I` will assume the values 2 to 5 (inclusive) throughout your code's execution.
 As you are probably iterating over lists or arrays a lot, keep in mind, that you can only run to `List.count - 1`.
-The `for`-loop accepts a fourth argument declaring the step-size aka. by which amount your step variable will be altered each time.

 ### Foreach
 When iterating over an array or a complete list, you might use the `foreach`-loop: